 INTRODUCTORY INTERVIEW

 The following interview explores a range of topics in relation to deconstructing addiction.
-It explains the overall scope of the project and the perspective that informs the league.
+It explains the overall scope of the project and the perspectives that inform the league.
 It does not get into the specific applications of Narrative Practice that are used to undermine addiction—those practices are all contained in our workbook.
-The interview participants have chosen to honor the tradition of anonymity and to keep their identities private.
+The interview participants have chosen to honor the tradition of anonymity by keeping their identities private.
 This will demonstrate that we intend to keep all of our members’ identities protected, as there is still a stigma attached to substance use.
 Additionally, it confirms that there is no leader or individual whose name will become synonymous with the league.
 This will keep our network non-hierarchical and collectively based.

 Interviewer: To start us off, why don’t you explain (in the simplest terms) what deconstructing addiction is?
 Is it a movement?
 Is it a therapy?
 Is it a group?
 Is it a theory?